mind-co/blog/index.md

 @def tags = ["syntax", "code"]

-comind is a new way to think.
+# think good thoughts

-if you go to the main site ([comind.me](https://comind.me)) you will be disappointed. comind doesn't work yet, sorry 🤙. we'll keep you updated.
+if you go to the main site ([comind.me](https://comind.me)) you will be disappointed. comind doesn't work yet, sorry 🤙. we'll keep you updated. i guess that means you can't think good thoughts. well, you can think them somewhere else. i hear the outdoors are nice.

+oh well, life presses on.

 contact us at [inquiries@mindco.link](mailto:inquiries@mindco.link) or send good vibes to [vibes@comind.me](mailto:vibes@comind.me).

+## writing

+- we try to keep [devlogs](/devlogs/)
-we've got a list of things that comind is intended to address on our [inspirations](/inspirations) page.
+- we've got a list of things that comind is intended to address on our [inspirations](/inspirations) page.

-there's also some blog posts.
+also some blog posts

-## posts

 {{blogposts}}